igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   (delete-the-data *db*))
 ~~~

 Tests must be placed in a separate directory, usually test in the root of a project.
-Don't  follow the Python approach when each module has a test one next to it:
+Don't follow the Python approach when each module has a test one in the same directory:

 ~~~
 user.clj